EvanHuang7/ai-tools/README.md

 ```

 TODO: Test it
-5. 📌 Note: We need to make sure Docker engine and app containers would auto restart if VM reboots
+5. 🚨 Important: We need to set up Docker engine and app containers would auto-restart if VM reboots

 - Set the Docker daemon start automatically at system boot.

+  - 1st cli is to turn on the existing systemd service file of `Docker`, so that `Docker` auto-restart when VM or system reboots. (systemd service file of `Docker` is created when installing `Docker`, but it is not enabled automatically.)
+  - 2nd cli is to verify the `Docker` systemd service is active or not.

 ```
 sudo systemctl enable docker
+systemctl is-enabled docker
 ```

-- Make sure we are using `restart: unless-stopped` for all app contaiers in `Docker-compose.yml` file, which is what we already did.
+- Also, Making sure that we are using `restart: unless-stopped` for all app contaiers in `Docker-compose.yml` file, which is what we already did.
 This resart policy set Docker to

   - Restart the container automatically if it crashes
   - Also restart it on VM reboot